FoolingMyselfWithDreams/YT-TMS-Finder/README.md

 - Create and test setup file for Windows and Linux to make installation quicker.
 - Make it easier to get started (Python installation etc.)
 - Automatically create and fingerprint versions of audio files with different pitch
+- Download .m4a audio directly rather than download video and extract audio.
+  I already do this with files that have the wrong format, but this could be added in general since comparing .mp3 with .m4a fingerprint hashes seems to work fine (needs additional tests though)
+- Create a simple GUI?
 - Test more on Linux
 - More pictures?